15 Things to Do with Kids in Boston, Massachusetts

 I’ll disclose that Boston is my hometown, so this post will be “wicked” biased.
 But even the biggest Yankees fan will admit that the birthplace of the American Revolution, the home of winning sports teams, waterfront activities, world class arts and culture, and curator of foods like Fenway franks, bakes beans, chowdah, and Boston Cream Pie, is one of the most special places in the world.
 There are SO many family friendly activities you’ll need weeks years to see and do it all, but for our latest City Guide we’ll start with these 15 places the whole family is sure to love.

-10 Things Kids Will Love to Do at the New England Aquarium
+10 Things to Do at the New England Aquarium in Boston

 I grew up going to the New England Aquarium, both with my family and on school field trips, and was excited to return this past month with my own children.
 In the heart of Boston, the aquarium opened in 1969 and has over one million visitors each year.
 There are over 20,000 sea creatures who live at the aquarium and visitors are able to explore four floors of exhibits in addition to outdoor plaza exhibits and the Simons Theater.

 13 Living History Museums on the East Coast Kids Will Love

 While traditional museums have priceless artifacts and works of art that are important to see (read why here), kids tend to be more engaged when they can get up close to history.
 One of the best opportunities for kids to engage with live interpreters and engage with tangible artifacts is a living history museum.
 Living history museums have indoor and outdoor exhibits, interactive displays, and daily programs and informative demonstrations.
 Many museums even offer summer camps for children.
 Most museums do close during winter hours (some spots keep indoor exhibits open), so we’re sharing this list now, as everything prepares to open for the 2021 season.
 Here are 13 of our favorite spots on the East Coast and two more that are on our 2021 list: